neel04/my-website/content/projects/ASURA/index.md

 leveraging the property that $W\_1, W\_2$ with ranks $r\_1$ and $r\_2$ respectively "satisfy $\text{rank}(W\_1 \odot W\_2) \leq r\_1 \cdot r\_2$" and thus allowing us to greatly increase the effective rank of the operation via cheap elementwise operations easily parallelizable on modern accelerators.

-However, this does not improve expressivity because we remain restricted to the subspace defined by $W\_0$.
+However, this does not improve expressivity because we remain restricted to the column space defined by $W\_0$.

 `ABBA` addresses this by parameterizing the projections to be learnable, thus achieving an effective rank of $r\_1 \cdot r\_2$ and improving expressivity.